l-m-mortal/test-SpringBoot-Beans/README.md

 # test-SpringBoot-3-Beans
-This code was written in order to train "Beans" processing in Spring
+This code has been written in order to train "Beans" processing in Spring

 This code is simple implemetation of 3 ways of @Bean processing in Spring:
 1) via .xml file